 One contaminated groundwater seep identified at the site is currently intercepted by a seep collection system, collected in an aboveground storage tank, and transported to an offsite wastewater treatment facility.
 An ESD was issued in September 2009 to modify the remedy to include a cap over a portion of the site to reduce infiltration and contaminated groundwater volume.
 The remedy modification selected in the ESD was completed in late 2010.

 EPA proposed the deletion of the Site from the NPL on July 30, 2013.
-A public comment period will be held from July 30 to August 29, 2013.
-If no adverse comments are received during this period, deletion of the Site from the NPL will be final on September 30, 2013.
+A public comment period was held from July 30 to August 29, 2013.
+No adverse comments were received during the comment period and deletion of the Site from the NPL was finalized on September 30, 2013.